Jelly-RDF/jelly-rdf.github.io/docs/specification/patch.md

 The patch stream type MUST be explicitly specified in the [patch stream options](#patch-stream-options).
 The patch stream type is defined by the `PatchStreamType` enum ([reference](reference.md#patchstreamtype)).
 The following types are defined:

 - `PATCH_STREAM_TYPE_UNSPECIFIED` (0) – default value.
 This patch stream type MUST NOT be used.
-The implementations SHOULD treat this value as an error.
+Consumers SHOULD throw an error if this value is used.
 - `PATCH_STREAM_TYPE_FRAME` (1) – every `RdfPatchFrame` message is a single, complete RDF Patch.
-In this stream type, transactions MUST NOT span multiple frames.
+In this stream type, transactions MUST NOT span multiple frames (see [Transactions](#transactions) for details).
 The stream MUST NOT contain any `RdfPatchRow` messages with the `punctuation` field set.
 - `PATCH_STREAM_TYPE_FLAT` (2) – the entire stream is a single, complete RDF Patch.
 In this stream type, a transaction spanning multiple frames MUST be interpreted as a single transaction.
 The stream MUST NOT contain any `RdfPatchRow` messages with the `punctuation` field set.
 - `PATCH_STREAM_TYPE_PUNCTUATED` (3) – the stream is a sequence of RDF Patches, marked by punctuation marks (`RdfPatchPunctuation` message).
 The punctuation mark MUST occur at the end of a patch frame.
 The punctuation mark MUST NOT be used in any other context.

 !!! note "Stream types"

     The `FRAME` type is simple to use, but it requires you to fit the entire Patch inside a single frame.
 Because the contents of the frame are stored in memory as a whole, and because Protobuf implementations typically have strict limits on message sizes (~4 MB), this may not be possible for large patches.
-Therefore, we recommend using this stream type if you are sure that the patches will always be small.
+Therefore, we recommend using this stream type only if you are sure that the patches will always be small.

-    The `FLAT` type is only appropriate if you want to store a single patch in a byte stream.
+    The `FLAT` type is only appropriate if you want to store a single RDF patch in a byte stream.

     `PUNCTUATED` is the most flexible type, decoupling frames from logical patches.
 It allows you to send multiple patches in a single stream, and it allows you to send patches that are larger than the maximum frame size.